Anandpur Sahib Resolution: 1980s

+In the early 1980s, the Congress party returned to power in Punjab.
+By the 1980s, there were three different versions of the "Anandpur Sahib Resolution" in circulation, with politicians picking whichever one to promote based upon their own interests they wanted to advance.
+In April 1981, the minority Akali Dal led by Jagdev Singh Talwandi propagated a more extreme version.
+In 1982, a certain version was authenticated by the president of the Akali Dal, Harchand Singh Longowal.

 The resolution declared its goal to give the state a quasi-independent status and to leave only foreign relations, defence, currency and general communications to be subject to the jurisdiction of the Indian government.
 Indira Gandhi, the leader of a rival to the SAD, the Indian National Congress (INC), viewed the Anandpur Sahib Resolution as a secessionist document.

 The document reached prominence in the 1980s when the SAD and Jarnail Singh Bhindranwale joined hands to launch the Dharam Yudh Morcha in 1982 to implement the Resolution.
 Thousands of people joined the movement, feeling that it represented a real solution to demands such as a larger share of water for irrigation and the return of Chandigarh to Punjab.

 The SAD officially stated that the Resolution did not envisage an autonomous Sikh State of Khalistan.
 Its president, Harchand Singh Longowal, declared:

 Let us make it clear once and for all that the Sikhs have no designs to get away from India in any manner.
 What they simply want is that they should be allowed to live within India as Sikhs, free from all direct and indirect interference and tampering with their religious way of life.
 Undoubtedly, the Sikhs have the same nationality as other Indians.